-For over a decade the Highlands with its dispersed settlements has been an easy target for speculative wind developers.
-I have seen the distress caused to communities torn apart, people left their homes, marriages faltered, years of stress and depression.
+For over a decade the Highlands with their dispersed settlements has been an easy target for speculative wind developers.
+I have seen the distress caused to communities torn apart, people having left their homes, marriages faltered, years of stress and depression.
 Folk were accused of being ‘nimbys’ whereas the truth was they wanted to protect the environment and wildlife from ruthless industrialisation, particularly because once an area was ‘trashed’ it appeared there was little point in protecting it further.
 Extensions to wind farms and new wind farms came so thick and fast communities were left reeling.

-It was confirmed by a previous energy minister, Fergus Ewing, that the Beauly to Denny was built for wind farms.
-After construction mainly foreign developers targeted the area until 2015 when Westminster withdrew the renewable obligation certificates – public subsidies – and what had felt like a relentless invasion ceased.
+It was confirmed by a previous energy minister, Fergus Ewing, that the Beauly-to-Denny was built for wind farms.
+After construction, mainly foreign developers targeted the area until 2015 when Westminster withdrew the renewable obligation certificates – public subsidies – and what had felt like a relentless invasion ceased.

 Here we are again only this time it is so much worse.

-The proposed huge pylon lines, larger than the Beauly to Denny, are for new wind developments and driven, we believe, by the wind industry itself.
+The proposed huge pylon lines, larger than the Beauly-to-Denny, are for new wind developments and driven, we believe, by the wind industry itself.
 These are new turbines, thousands of them and their infrastructure: miles of wide access tracks snaking up once pristine hillsides; batching plants for hundreds of thousands of tonnes of concrete required to pour into the environment for turbine bases; borrow pits where rock will be blasted out sending shockwaves through the land; multiple lorry journeys used in construction of what can only be described as an assault on nature.